-ESF is an institution of higher learning where growth and development are fostered, excellence is pursued, and the highest standards of integrity are expected in all areas of life.
-The College is committed to providing a safe and secure environment where the individual rights of all persons are respected, and the highest quality education is provided to all students.
+The College of Environmental Science and Forestry is an institution of higher learning where growth and development are fostered, excellence is pursued, and the highest standards of integrity are expected in all areas of life.
+The College is committed to providing a safe and secure environment where the individual rights of all persons are respected and the highest quality education is provided to all students.

 ESF's Code of Student Conduct outlines the behavior that is expected of all students at the College.
-The College considers this Code of Student Conduct to be the minimum expectations and seeks to foster a commitment to the highest standards of ethical behavior by the coherent, consistent, and fair way it enforces its rules and regulations.
-As a condition of enrollment, all students are required to review the Code of Student Conduct and sign a statement acknowledging that they have read and understand the provisions of the Code of Student Conduct.
+The College considers this Code to be the minimum expectations and seeks to foster a commitment to the highest standards of ethical behavior by the coherent, consistent, and fair manner in which it enforces its rules and regulations.
+As a condition of enrollment, all students are required to review the ESF Code of Student Conduct and sign a statement acknowledging that they have read and understand the provisions of the Code.